Acacore/alx-project-nexus/commerce/README.md

 ## Logging
+- create if not exists a log file in the alx-project-nexus for local logging
 - All critical events (login, bids, orders) are logged
 - Structured logs in JSON format (production-ready)
 - Viewable in Render Logs panel